We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Completely pure emu oil will always be fully refined.
 This is the type of emu oil that is studied for its beneficial effects.

-The use of emu oil originates from the Australian Aborigine culture.
+The use of emu oil originates from the Australian Aboriginal culture.
 According to their oral history, emu oil has been used for over 40,000 years.

 The oil has been used to relieve minor aches and pains, help wounds heal quicker, and protect skin from the elements.

-The Native Australians first introduced emu oil into European culture as a natural sunscreen and moisturizer.
+The Aboriginal people first introduced emu oil into European culture as a natural sunscreen and moisturizer.

-European settlers soon adopted the use of emu oil and many other natural remedies that the Native Australians provided.
+European settlers soon adopted the use of emu oil and many other natural remedies that the Australian Aboriginal people provided.

 Since then, people have attributed many more benefits to emu oil, although evidence is lacking to support many of these claims.